Priorities for Westchester

 + Address Climate Change and Flooding

 With Westchester located between the Hudson River and the Sound shore coastline, we are particularly vulnerable to the impacts of climate change – from increased flooding to wind damage from major storms.
 Shelley has been a vigorous advocate for the protection of our environment, cosponsoring a bill that prohibited oil barges from anchoring in the Hudson River and securing $3 million for flood mitigation aid after Hurricane Sandy.
-Shelley also believes that climate change denial is a hurting our future and supported the Climate and Community Protection Act, a bill that would help put New York on track to minimize the adverse impacts of climate change through a reduction in statewide greenhouse gas emissions and improve the capacity of the state to respond to the impacts and risks of climate change.
+Shelley also believes that climate change denial is a hurting our future and supported Climate and Community Protection Act, a bill that would help put New York on track to minimize the adverse impacts of climate change through a reduction in statewide greenhouse gas emissions and improve the capacity of the state to respond to the impacts and risks of climate change.

 + Combat the Opioid Epidemic

 The opioid crisis is one of the most serious problems facing Westchester and New York State.
 While in the Assembly, Shelley sponsored legislation that makes naloxone, a life-saving drug that stops opioid overdoses, more easily available.
 The law requires any pharmacy with 20 or more locations to pursue or maintain a standing order to disperse naloxone or to register with the NYS Department of Health as an Opioid Overdose Prevention Program.
-Signed into law in 2016, it ensures that more pharmacists will be trained in administering naloxone.
+Signed into law in 2016 by Governor Cuomo, it ensures that more pharmacists will be trained in administering naloxone.
 In the State Senate, Shelley continues to advocate for programs that support those battling addiction, and resources that crack down on the prevalence of opioids in Westchester and across New York.